brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 ## Motivation

 This is it.
 You've networked your way through the door by sending approximately 10 LinkedIn messages to perfect strangers and charming the recruiter through that 30 minute phone call summarizing your entire adult professional life.
 They've sent you...dun dun dun....the assignment.
 4 hours they say.
 Just 4 short hours.
 "4 hours" you think to yourself "piece of cake".
 The email comes along with the link to a google doc of instructions.
 "Just 2 prompts" you think again, "No problem at all.
 Bet I'll have time to spare."
 You open the assignment.
 There.
 Sprawled across the first google sheet reads "Please minimize this unknown function".
-What?
-How?
-I don't even know the function!
+Your brain goes dark and you contemplate whether you could pass a fifth grade math test.

 ## The Prompt

-Alright so let's take a fresh look at what this gem interviewer is trying to get you to do:
+Alright so let's take a fresh look at what this interviewer is trying to get you to do:

-**Given:** You pull the function from something like a pickle file, so you only know the inputs and output.
+**Given:** You pull the function from something like a pickle file, so you only know the inputs (which you specify) and tbe output (given by the function).

 **Problem:** Find the inputs which minimize the output of this function by computing the gradient at each given point.
 For example we'll use f(x1,x2) = y